pkabus/comunio-stats-backend/README.md

 ## Model

 The four main entities that we have are: Club, ClubSnapshot, Player and PlayerSnapshot.
 All of them have a id which is uniquely assigned by the persistence backend.
-The club entity does have another unique attribute which is `name`, the player entity's unique attribute is `comunioId`.
+The club entity does have another unique attribute which is `name`, the player entity's unique attribute is `link`.
 These attributes are assumed to be unique, but they are not validated by the backend towards their uniqueness.

 ClubSnapshot and Club do have a many-to-one relationship which means that a club entity is a parent to n clubSnapshot entities.
 The same relation for PlayerSnapshot and Player.